Membership of the NHS Foundation Trust

 It should be noted that members do not receive any financial benefits and do not receive preferential care.
 More details about membership are included in the Foundation Trust Membership Pack.

-A person may not become a member of the Trust if, within the last five years, they have been involved in a serious incident of violence at any of the Trusts hospitals or against any of our employees or volunteers.
+Please note that a person may not become a member of the Trust if, within the last five years, they have been involved in a serious incident of violence at any of the Trusts hospitals or against any of our employees or volunteers.

 More information about the membership rules is contained in the Terms of Authorisation.
 To see a copy of the full document click here or to see Annex 8 of the Constitution which relates to membership click here.